oflatt/video-souls/README.md

 # Custom Javascript Documentation

 Video Souls levels allow for a custom "attackSchedule" in the level data.
-This allows you to have custom logic for each level controlling the order of attacks and more.
+This lets you control the order of attacks and boss behavior using JavaScript.

 ## Attack Schedule Interface

 The `attackSchedule` field in a level is a string of JavaScript code that defines a function.
-This function is called by the game engine to determine when and how the boss should transition between attack intervals.
+This function is called by the game engine every frame to determine when and how the boss should transition between attack intervals.

 **The schedule function receives a single argument: `state` (the boss state object).
-It must return an object with the following properties:**
+It must return an object with:**

 - `continueNormal` (boolean): If `true`, the boss continues the current interval.
 If `false`, the boss transitions to a new interval.
 - `transitionToInterval` (string, optional): The name of the interval to transition to (required if `continueNormal` is `false`).